 Improved: target selection, driver inclusion/exclusion and categorical encoding

-As of June, 2020 it is easier than ever to select your target, to identify drivers that Kraken automatically excludes from model training as well as for you to manually include or exclude drivers.
+As of June, 2020 it is easier than ever to select your target, to identify drivers that AutoML automatically excludes from model training as well as for you to manually include or exclude drivers.
 We've also improved the way high-cardinality categorical values are encoded.

 Target Selection: In Schema View, after selecting your target column in your training dataset the remaining columns become selectable to allow you to easily exclude columns from training.